top of page

 ⬇︎

-The following 3 practices help redirect your attention back to your own progress and begin loosening the hold comparison has over your thinking.
+Using the Grid Society Morning Reset, the following 3 practices help redirect your attention back to your own progress and begin to loosen the hold comparison has over your thinking.

 ⬇︎1